VariantSync/DiffDetective/README.md

 ```
 In case you are using Nix Flakes, you can skip cloning the repository as usual: `nix build github:VariantSync/DiffDetective#.`

-Afterwards, the [result](result) symlink points to the [Javadoc](result/share/github-pages/docs/javadoc/index.html), the [DiffDetective jar](result/share/java/DiffDetective/DiffDetective.jar) and a simple [script](result/bin/DiffDetective) for executing a DiffDetective main class provided as argument (e.g., evaluations used in previous research).
+Afterward, the [result](result) symlink points to the [Javadoc](result/share/github-pages/docs/javadoc/index.html), the [DiffDetective jar](result/share/java/DiffDetective/DiffDetective.jar) and a simple [script](result/bin/DiffDetective) for executing a DiffDetective main class provided as argument (e.g., evaluations used in previous research, see below under 'Publications').

 ## Publications